 September 18, 2014: Congratulations!
 Our paper entitled “Different Arsenate and Phosphate Incorporation Effects on the Nucleation, Growth, and Formation Location of Iron(III) (Hydr)oxides on Quartz,” has been accepted to Environmental Science & Technology.
 Chelsea is the first author of the paper.
 Link to the paper

 September 11-12, 2014: Jessica, Chelsea, Qingyun, Doyoon, and Haesung attended the conference on Synchrotron Environmental Science VI and presented their research findings.
 The conference was held at Argonne National Laboratory, IL.

 September 9, 2014: Welcome!
-Master of Engineering student, Yinxuan Qiu joined our group.
+Master of Engineering student, Yinxuan Qiu joined our group for his independent study.

 Septemember 8, 2014: Welcome!
-First year Ph.D. students, Zhichao Li and Zongsen Zou joined our group.
+First year Ph.D. students, Zhichao Li and Zongsen Zou joined our group for research rotation.

 August 25, 2014: Welcome!
 EECE Undergraduate student, Andrew Poehlman, joined our group.